apereo/cas/installation/Configuring-Authentication-Components.md

 server SSL components varies dramatically with software and is outside the scope of this document.
 We offer some general advice for SSL configuration:

-* Configuring SSL components for optional client certicate behavior generally provides better user experience.
+* Configuring SSL components for optional client certificate behavior generally provides better user experience.
 Requiring client certificates prevents SSL negotiation in cases where the certificate is not present, which prevents user-friendly server-side error messages.
 * Accept certificates only from trusted issuers, generally those within your PKI.
 * Specify all certificates in the certificate chain(s) of allowed issuers.

 ##### Configure Authentication Components
-Use the following template to configure authentication in `deployerConfigContext`:
+Use the following template to configure authentication in `deployerConfigContext.xml`:
 {% highlight xml %}
 <bean id="crlResource"
       class="org.springframework.core.io.UrlResource"